vishvajeetpatil24/github-explorer-nolib/readme.md

  - And you are done!
 ---

- - Run `yarn run-automate` to open without hot reloadinng enabled.
+ - Run `yarn run-automate` to open without hot reloading enabled.

 ---